Our business

 Right to Object

-Individuals have the right to object to processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority.
-In some circumstances, however the PIRC will demonstrate legitimate grounds for the processing of personal information, and will explain to individuals where this applies.
+Individuals have the right to object to the processing of their personal data if it is being used for legitimate interests or the performance of a task in the public interest/exercise of official authority.
+In some circumstances, however, PIRC can refuse such a request on the basis of legitimate grounds for the processing of personal information and this will be explained to individuals where this applies.

-Whilst individuals have this right, there are no current circumstances where this is relevant to the PIRC.
+Whilst individuals have this right, there are no current circumstances where this is relevant to PIRC.

 7. Employee Responsibilities